 Active Cooperation for Secrecy: In this approach, helping nodes assist the receiver by actively relaying the message [5].
 As a result, cross-layer design of optimal scheduling, power allocation, and antenna-selection algorithms with secrecy guarantees need to be studied for active cooperation in a 5G HetNets and these tradeoffs need to be identified and optimized.

-Secure Routing: Another aspect of secure interworking at a gateway between trusted cellular systems and untrusted systems [IoT, WiFi, M2M, …] is to ensure the secure admission of the latter devices into the 5G complex.
-We will also extend our previous work on secure routing [6] to heterogeneous 5G environments and explore new methodologies that consider the security, feasibility and scalability of such gateway routing protocols.
+While enabling the physical layer security in a wireless medium, it is also important to realize that an adversary can perform the malicious attacks on the hardware.

 Secure Hardware: Hardware based countermeasures typically either add noise to the leakage signal or reduce the quality of the leaked side-channel signal that may carry critical information [7,8].
 Leveraging these strategies, we will work to specifically identify different noise insertion mechanisms for hardware countermeasures and investigate novel techniques to increase the effectiveness of these countermeasures under stringent power and area constraints.